near/intents/escrow-swap/README.md

 * by single-whitelisted taker, i.e. to refund the maker before the `deadline`
 * by `maker` when `maker_src_remaining` is zero

-After being closed, the contract does not allow funding and anymore.
+After being closed, the contract does not allow funding anymore.
 Instead, the contract automatically refunds `maker_src_remaining` (if any) and retries sending `maker_dst_lost` (if any) and deletes itself if no more tokens were lost.